RaspberryPiFoundation/python-curriculum/en-GB/about-me/index.md

 ## Challenge: About yourself { .challenge}
 Write a Python program to tell others about yourself, by using text and ASCII art.
 You can create images of your hobbies, friends… or anything you like!

+__Remember that the code you write in Trinket is public.
+Don't share any personal information like your full name or address!__

 Here’s an example: